MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-cost-accounting.md

 > [!NOTE]
 >  To make sure that the predefined cost centre and cost object that you set up in the general ledger are automatically carried over to cost accounting, select the **Check G/L Postings** check box in the Cost Accounting Setup page.

-## <a name="see-related-microsoft-trainingtrainingmodulescost-accounting-dynamics--business-central" />See related [Microsoft training](/training/modules/cost-accounting-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulescost-accounting-dynamics-365-business-central" />See related [Microsoft training](/training/modules/cost-accounting-dynamics-365-business-central/)

 ## <a name="see-also" />See also